Six-Week Intensive Research

 * Develop and practice foundational lab skills

-* Improve English communication skills
+* Improve English communication skills (for international students)

 * Reflect and relate what is learned in the lab to their lives and futures